lukefleed/compressed-intvec/README.md

    0 B ╰╴endian
 ```

-As shown, `MinimalBinaryCodec` is the most efficient for uniformly distributed data, reducing the size to 832 bytes—an order of magnitude smaller than the original vector.
+As shown, `MinimalBinaryCodec` is the most efficient for uniformly distributed data, reducing the size to 832 bytes, an order of magnitude smaller than the original vector.
 In contrast, `DeltaCodec` actually increases the size to 9584 bytes, as it is poorly suited for uniform distributions.

 ## Benchmarks